tilezen/vector-datasource/docs/layers.md

 Features from OpenStreetMap which are tagged `disused=*` for any other value than `disused=no` are not included in the data.
 Features which have certain parenthetical comments after their name are suppressed until zoom 17 and have their `kind` property set to that comment.
 Currently anything with a name ending in '(closed)' or '(historical)' will be suppressed in this manner.
 Railway stops, halts, stations and tram stops from OpenStreetMap tagged with a `historic` tag are also not included in the data.

-To promote consistency in data tagging we merged all relevant operator tags for `US National Parks`, under the common tag `United States National Park Service`, for `US Forest Service` under the common tag `United States Forest Service` and all North South Wales National Parks under the common tag `National Parks & Wildife Service NSW`.
-Generic tags such as `National Park`, `National Forest Service` and `National Parks & Wildife Service` are exported seperately.
+To resolve inconsistency in data tagging in OpenStreetMap we normalize several operator values for United States National Parks as `United States National Park Service`, several United States Forest Service values as `United States Forest Service`, and several values for New South Wales National Parks in Australia as `National Parks & Wildlife Service NSW`.

 #### POI properties (common):